-Cargill Inc. and Tyson Foods Inc. have agreed to pay a combined $87.5 million to settle allegations that they participated in a conspiracy to limit competition and raise the price of beef products for consumers.
-Motions to preliminarily approve the settlements were filed in federal court on Oct.
+Cargill Inc. and Tyson Foods Inc. agreed to pay a combined $87.5 million to settle a class action lawsuit alleging they participated in a conspiracy to limit competition and raise the price of beef products for consumers.
+Counsel filed motions to preliminarily approve the settlements in federal court on Oct.
 6, 2025.

 The settlements are the culmination of several years of litigation between the plaintiffs and Tyson and Cargill.
 However there are multiple defendants in the case that have not settled and will continue to litigate.
-The non-settling defendants are JBS USA Food Company, Swift Beef Company, JBS Packerland, Inc., and National Beef Packing Company, LLC.
+The nonsettling defendants are JBS USA Food Co., Swift Beef Co., JBS Packerland Inc., and National Beef Packing Co.
+LLC.

 Who is eligible for a beef indirect purchaser payout?

-Class members are individual consumers or entities that meet the following criteria:
+Class members are individual consumers or entities who meet the following criteria:

-- Indirectly purchased means the beef was purchased at a grocery store, supermarket, meat market or similar retailer, not directly from the defendants.
+- Indirectly purchased means they purchased beef at a grocery store, supermarket, meat market or similar retailer and not directly from the defendants.

-- Any claimed purchases were for personal consumption, and not for resale.
+- They purchased the products for personal consumption and not for resale.

-- The purchase was made in one of these states or jurisdictions: Arizona, California, District of Columbia, Florida, Illinois, Iowa, Kansas, Massachusetts, Maine, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Dakota, Tennessee, Utah, West Virginia, or Wisconsin.
+- They purchased the products in one of these states or jurisdictions: Arizona, California, District of Columbia, Florida, Illinois, Iowa, Kansas, Massachusetts, Maine, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Dakota, Tennessee, Utah, West Virginia or Wisconsin.

 What products are excluded from the settlement?